bogun0001/bogun0001/README.md

 Before the crypto, I have a wide range of experience in different roles, mostly in SaaS companies (Customer Relations Manager, CMO, Product Management, Web Developing, UX Audit/Research, etc.) in the real world more than 5 years

+### My Hobbies

+🎞 I like to shoot videos

+🎨 I like create infographics

+📃 I love writing articles